pygame/pygame/docs/reST/tut/MoveIt.rst

 In the next sections we will transform our program from using lists to using real graphics on the screen.
 When displaying the graphics we will use the term **blit** frequently.
-If you are new to doing graphics work, you are probably unframiliar with this common term.
+If you are new to doing graphics work, you are probably unfamiliar with this common term.

 BLIT: Basically, blit means to copy graphics from one image to another.
 A more formal definition is to copy an array of data